byzyworks/tridymake-mscs-edition/tridydb-cli/README.md

 In REST mode, each of the four HTTP methods `GET`, `POST`, `PUT`, and `DELETE` are mapped to the four Tridy operations `@get`, `@new`, `@set`, and `@del` respectively.
 Meanwhile, most of the other clauses are mapped as query parameters respective of the method used.
 As a result, just as some of these operations don't use some of the clauses, neither are all of the query parameters that match them applicable to every HTTP method.
 Definition clauses only get mapped to query parameters where the method creates a new module, and so on.
 Most of this is explained with the Tridy language itself.

 The only clause with a unique effect on the data that doesn't have a mapped equivalent in any of the methods is the definition clause `@has`, used to create nested statements.
 There's a special reason for this, since it is difficult to map something that is infinitely-nestable to a query parameter where the syntax for the nested statements are all themselves managed using query parameters, given as there are going to be conflicting keys in this circumstance.
 Alternatively, if such a query parameter existed, one could pass Tridy code to a `@has` query parameter directly, but it would be especially awkward to do this while the root statement still has to abide by the conventions of REST mode (thus using query parameters in the first place).
-Luckily, `@has` not necessary in most cases, and can almost always be factored into multiple statements where `@has` can be removed, so at least with REST mode (not with verbatim or syntax tree mode), it can be left out.
+Luckily, `@has` is not necessary in most cases, and can almost always be factored into multiple statements where `@has` can be removed, so at least with REST mode (not with verbatim or syntax tree mode), it can be left out.

 <br>